conestack/yafowil.documentation/docs-source/integrations.rst

 Basics
 ------

+By importing ``yafowil.loader`` all registrations are done using the entry-points provided by add-on widgets and integration packages.

+CSS and Javascript resources needed by the add-on widgets are available through entry_point registration.
+For convinience ``yafowil.utils`` offers functions to access the relevant information.

 Framework integration is about plugging in methods for request uniformation and i18n bindings to yafowil.
-Its done by registering a global preprocessor to the factory.
+Its usally done by registering a global preprocessor to the factory.

 WebOb based frameworks
 ----------------------